Distance to FSR From Vancouver:

 are also some residences near the lake.
 It takes 7.5 km to get to the first campground, and

 just over one kilometer more to get to the second one.
 After that, starting

 at about the 10 km mark, there are several good unregulated lake access

 points, with fine, if rocky, camping areas.
 Mountain views are all

 around.
 Some garbage may be present to taint an otherwise idyllic

 A washout at the

 11.6 km mark of Jones Lake FSR is only passable in ATVs and short

 wheelbase high-clearance 4x4 vehicles, but more erosion is inevitable

 due to the active water flow.
-There are also some residences near the

 Zero your odometer at the Jones Lake FSR sign seen